sjwesq/init.lua/README.md

 # Sophie's Neovim Init Scripts

+**Neovim 0.11 or higher is HIGHLY recommended, as it is required by some plugins.**

 Just as it says on the tin -- my personal init scripts for Neovim.
 Designed to be as portable as possible and sanely organized.
-I'll have to test the dependencies in a bit but the main ones that come to mind are `gcc` (for mason) and `python3-neovim` (generic dependency.)
-It should be easy enough to figure out how to get everything working using `:checkhealth`, anyway.

 It also should be safe to disable any problematic plugins by commenting them out in `plugins.lua` -- the scripts are designed and tested so that is safe to do so.
 If a plugin is disabled, any plugin-relevant autocmds or keybindings simply won't activate.

+## Known Dependencies

+I've confirmed the following:

+- **Neovim version >= 0.11**
+- `git`
+- `gcc` (or `clang`)
+- `curl` or `wget`
+- `pip`
+- `python-pynvim`
+- `tree-sitter` (install through `npm`)
+- A font patched using [Nerd Fonts](https://www.nerdfonts.com)

+It should be easy enough to figure out how to get everything working using `:checkhealth`, anyway.
+This is also how you can determine what to disable if you're facing version incompatibilities, as well.

+You'll need to manually install any language servers you want to make use of using `:Mason` as well, of course.